Chapter 1: Thunder Maker

 All of the attackers were in the cabin except for one.
 The last of them stood in the doorway with a bow in hand.
-He raised his bow and a smug look crept across his face.
-Baet realized it was Willem in the doorway – another ball-sucking traitor!
+He raised his bow with a smug look of satisfaction.
+As Baet approached, he recognized the archer.
+It was Willem – another ball-sucking traitor!

-Baet snapped to attention.
-"Haddelton and I were attacked in our room.
-I killed two: one in my cabin, and one over there.
-I don't know either of 'em, but Banifourd is also a ball-sucking traitor," Baet kicked at the dead form of Willem.
+"Haddelton and I were attacked in our room," Baet began at once.
+"I killed two: one in my cabin, and one over there.
+I don't know either of 'em, but Banifourd is also a ball-sucking traitor," he said as he kicked at the dead form of Willem.
 "They all wear the blue and white."

-"These are the uniforms of Wibbeley," Carringten noted.
+"These are the uniforms of Wibbeley," Carringten frowned.
 "These others are either Count Drefford's men, or they pretend to be," he said as he turned to the duke.
 "What do you think of his lordship?"

-"I would not be shocked if these are indeed the count's men.
+Creigal frowned.
+"I would not be surprised if these are indeed the count's men.
 Where is Haddelton?"
+Creigal asked Baet.

 Baet shook his head and lowered his eyes.
 "I barely saved myself."

-Baet muttered a curse and raised his muskets.
+Baet muttered a curse and raised his twin muskets.
 He didn't know who he wanted to kill more, Garf or Banifourd.
 Still, he was a good shot.
 Chances were he might get 'em both.

 "There are still some missing," Baet noted, though he had his doubts.

 "Bence had the middle guard," Carringten stated.

 Creigal tied their supply horses to Baet's mount as Baet used his short blade to cut the cinches on the extra saddles.
-"I christen thee Gore Tongue, as thou hast drunk a man's life," Baet said to his short blade.
+"I christen thee Gore Tongue, as thou hast drunk a man's life," he said to his short blade.
 With a smile, he repeated the names of his weapons: Thunder Maker, Cloud Breaker, and now Gore Tongue.
 With the edge of Gore Tongue, he severed another cinch.

 "You ready?"
 Creigal asked with his hand on the main door of the stables.

 "Last one," Baet called as he slipped the blade between beast and leather.

-Banifourd turned and nocked another arrow as Baet swore at the traitor and charged away in his blood-stained underwear.
-Baet expected a shot and pulled his horse hard to the left.
-He hugged close to his mount as arrows sang past on his right.
+Garf turned and nocked another arrow as Baet swore at the traitor and charged away in his blood-soaked underwear.
+Baet pulled his horse hard to the left, and hugged close to his mount as an arrow sang past on his right.

 Creigal slowed as he passed through the wide open front gate.
-He could see nothing but the lifeless form of a man in blue and white.
-A shadow broke from the wall.
-Carringten rushed to the spare horse and snapped the arrow from its saddle.
-He was happy to see there was no blood.
+He could see nothing but the lifeless bodies of three men in blue and white.
+Then a shadow shifted and broke from the wall.
+Carringten rushed to the spare horse and snapped the arrow from its saddle, happy to see there was no blood.
 Baet stormed past Carringten and Creigal as he continued down the road with their supply horses in tow.
 Creigal and Carringten charged after him.